qroll/reaction/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-A playground for React, other useful libraries and various techniques.
+A playground for React, other useful libraries, various techniques and disorganized rambling.

 ### A scrim for scrollable elements